So, when is the best time to visit Peru?

 Best Time to Visit Machu Picchu

 Based on our expert research, the best time to visit Machu Picchu is the months of May and September.
 On either side of the primary tourist season of June through August, you'll have quieter trails, yet the weather is ideal for trekking the Inca Trail with plenty of clear, beautiful days.
-For an in-depth look specifically at Machu Picchu, take a look at this post.

 Best Time to Visit Lima